-Extracts a value from the certificate collected by the Certificate Collector node, and searches for it in the identity store.
-The goal is to match the certificate with a user in the identity store.
+The Certificate User Extractor node extracts an identifier from the certificate collected by the Certificate Collector node and searches for that identifier in the identity store.
+The purpose of this node is to match the collected certificate with a user in the identity store.